 Edmonton Health Team

-Lucia Antonucci, M.C.
+Lucia Antonucci, M.C. (she/her)

 Lucia Antonucci is a Registered Psychologist with the College of Alberta Psychologist (CAP) and is a member of the Psychologist Association of Alberta (PAA).
 She also holds certificates in both crisis and suicide intervention.
 Taking a client-centered approach while working with adults, children, young people, Lucia views the healing process as a collaboration between client and therapist and her practice emphasizes respect, acceptance, realness, and empathy.
 Additionally, Lucia provides group therapy and administers psychoeducational workshops to clients in private practice and public organizations.

 Lucia has specialized training in working with public service personnel such as EMS, Fire, Police, and Veterans and holds certificates for Occupational Awareness Trainings.

 Mariel Ansion is a registered psychologist with the College of Alberta Psychologist, and a member of the Psychologist Association of Alberta.
 She completed her master’s degree in counselling psychology at the University of Alberta.